ulivz/vue-foldable/docs/README.md

 Set the value of initial visual height. percentage string is also support, e.g. `20%`, `50%` ——  When folded, the visible height will be proportional to the total height of the content.

 ::: tip
- Note that `view more` part will never be displayed when the height of the content does not reach the threshold.
+ Note that `view more` part will never be displayed when the height of the content doesn't reach the threshold.
 :::

 ### minHeight